ton-org/sandbox/docs/collect-metric-api.md

 * `codeHash` – `0x...` hex-formatted hash of contract code
 * `receiver` – `internal`, `external-in`, or `external-out`
 * `computePhase`, `actionPhase` – information from transaction phases
+* `inMessages` – total cells and bits usage of inbound messages
-* `outMessages` – total cell and bit usage of outbound messages
+* `outMessages` – total cells and bits usage of outbound messages
-* `state` – total cell and bit usage of the contract's code + data
+* `state` – total cells and bits usage of the contract's code and data

 ### Advanced Configuration